 The propane industry is not a growth industry because of increased competition from alternative energy sources.
 In addition, as a result of long-standing customer relationships that are typical in the retail home propane industry, the inconvenience of switching tanks and suppliers and propane's higher cost as compared to other energy sources, we may have difficulty in increasing our retail customer base other than through acquisitions.
 Therefore, while our business strategy includes internal growth, our ability to grow will depend principally on acquisitions.
 Our future financial performance depends on our ability to continue to make acquisitions at attractive prices.
 We cannot assure you that we will be able to continue to identify attractive acquisition candidates in the future or that we will be able to acquire businesses on economically acceptable terms.
 In particular, competition for acquisitions in the propane business has intensified and become more costly.
-We may not be able to grow as rapidly as we expect through acquiring additional businesses after this offering closes for various reasons, including the following:
+We may not be able to grow as rapidly as we expect through our acquisition of additional businesses for various reasons, including the following:

-• We will use our cash from operations primarily for reinvestment in our business and distributions to unitholders.
-Consequently, the extent to which we are unable to use cash or access capital to pay for additional acquisitions may limit our growth and impair operating results.
-Further, we are subject to certain debt incurrence covenants in our revolving credit facility and senior secured notes that may restrict our ability to incur additional debt to finance acquisitions.
-In addition, any new debt we incur to finance acquisitions may adversely affect our ability to make distributions to our unitholders.

-Although we intend to use our securities as an acquisition currency, some prospective sellers may not be willing to accept our securities as consideration and their issuance in some circumstances may be dilutive to our existing unitholders.
+- We will use our cash from operations primarily for distributions to unitholders and reinvestment in our business.
+Consequently, the extent to which we are unable to use cash or access capital to pay for additional acquisitions may limit our growth and impair our operating results.
+Further, we are subject to certain debt incurrence covenants under our bank credit facility that may restrict our ability to incur additional debt to finance acquisitions.
+In addition, any new debt we incur to finance acquisitions may adversely affect our ability to make distributions to our unitholders. - Although we intend to use our securities as acquisition currency, some prospective sellers may not be willing to accept our securities as consideration and their issuance in some circumstances will be dilutive to our existing unitholders.